codefrogs/cmake-easy/sections/01-learning/README.md

 README.md

 ## Scripts
+These are in the 'scripts' folder.

 To run a CMake script type:
 cmake -P <script.cmake>

 ## Projects

+These are in the 'projects' folder.
 Some folders contain projects.
 On Linux systems these may contain a helper bash script.